1995 Rijeka bombing: Aftermath

-With the help of the CIA, officials examined the video footage of the attack.
-American and Croatian investigative sources came to the conclusion that Hassan al-Sharif Mahmud Saad had organized this attack.
-Saad had come to live in Bosnia only that year; previously, he had been living in Italy.
-Soon after the attack, Bosnian officials discovered that Saad was planning a new terrorist attack, against NATO forces, which was to happen in December 1995.
+Croatian and U.S. intelligence agencies examined the video footage of the attack.
+They jointly concluded that Hassan al-Sharif Mahmud Saad had organized the bombing.
+Saad had come to live in Bosnia that year; previously, he had been living in Italy.
+Soon after the attack, Bosnian officials discovered that Saad was planning a new terrorist attack, against NATO forces, planned for December 1995.
 A few days after that attack failed, he was killed in central Bosnia in a firefight with Croatian HVO forces.
-The head of El Mujahid, the al-Gama'a al-Islamiyya unit responsible for the training of Muslim fighters for the Bosnian War, was Sheik Anwar Shaaban, a former mujahideen during the Soviet invasion of Afghanistan.
+The leader of El Mujahid, the al-Gama'a al-Islamiyya unit responsible for the training of Muslim fighters for the Bosnian War, was Sheik Anwar Shaaban, a former mujahideen during the Soviet invasion of Afghanistan.
 Shaaban, along with other four top islamic militants, was shot and killed on 14 December 1995 at a checkpoint set up by the HVO near Žepče.
+A month after the attack, the group's leader, Tal'at Fu'ad Qasim, was arrested in Croatia.
+He was questioned by Croatian and U.S. authorities via extraordinary rendition and then executed by the Egyptian government.